 Advent is a season of celebrating the coming of our Savior and preparing our hearts in anticipation of His return.
 Participating in Advent guides us to remember and praise Jesus for giving us hope, peace, joy, and love in Him

 As parents, we know that you’re always looking for ways to help your kids remember the real reason we celebrate Christmas.
-Here are some helpful Advent resources for you to help your kids remember Christ’s arrival and point them to the gospel in this season.
+We wanted to provide you with some helpful Advent resources to point your family to the gospel in this season.